-In addition to our core transportation service offerings, we also provide value-added supply chain services including order fulfillment, inventory management, MM&D, and customs brokerage services.
+In addition to our core transportation service offerings, we also provide value-added supply chain services including MM&D, and CHB.
 We believe that our value-added services allow us to leverage our transportation services to generate additional revenue and provide additional convenience to our customers.